vercel/now-serve/README.md

 # now-serve

-Quickly share directories using now
+This packages makes it very easy to share directories using [now](https://zeit.co/now) (by running a single command).

 ## Usage